prosch88/UFADE/README.md

 It utitilizes the awesome projects: [pymobiledevice3](https://github.com/doronz88/pymobiledevice3) and [iOSbackup](https://github.com/avibrazil/iOSbackup) to automate the acquisition of Apple mobile devices.
 Options can be selected via a dialog.
 The SSH access is realized via [Paramiko](https://github.com/paramiko/paramiko).

-The use of [pythondialog](https://github.com/frougon/pythondialog) is preventig the Windows compatibility atm.
+The use of [pythondialog](https://github.com/frougon/pythondialog) is preventig the Windows compatibility for the command line version.
 Linux and MacOS should work.

 Update: There is a new version based on [CustomTkinter](https://github.com/TomSchimansky/CustomTkinter).
-This should work on Windows.
-You can also load the Windows version from the release Page.
+This one works on Windows.
+You can also load the Windows version from the release page.

 Requires Python >= 3.11.